Counseling For Veterans: Mental Health Care At Home

 Medically reviewed by April Justice, LICSW

-Updated April 23, 2024by BetterHelp Editorial Team
+Updated November 18, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 The experiences members of the military may face during service often have the potential to leave behind significant emotional effects.
 Mental health conditions like post-traumatic stress disorder (PTSD) and others are not uncommon among veterans and service members, which can significantly affect the individual’s functioning, relationships, job, and overall health and well-being if left untreated.
 However, several resources are available to those who may be in need of mental health treatment for veterans.
-In many cases, veterans and family members can get therapy for free or at a reduced cost.
+In many cases, veterans and family members can get counseling for free or at a reduced cost.
 Read on to learn more about mental health options for veterans, potential benefits, and resources for receiving this type of care.

 Getty/AnnaStills